** Use at Your Own Risk **

 Ranger Station just off SR 243 at 54270 Pine Crest Road.
 There is a

 self-issue permit stand outside of the ranger station.
-Permits may be

-obtained in advance from:
+obtained in 90 days in advance from:

 San Jacinto Ranger District